saharAP/freelancing/README.md

 ## Story

- An employer adds a project with a name and a price.
+ An employer adds a project including a name and a price.
 The newly created project's status is Open.
 The employer also sends the price in Ether to the smart contract as a guarantee.
-Every freelancer could pick a project with the status Open.
-As the freelancer pick the project, its status changes to Not Done.
-After completing the project, the freelancer could commit the project, and its status changes to Done.
-If the employer verifies the project with closing it, the smart contract sends the price to the freelancer, and the project's status will change to Close.
+A freelancer could pick a project with the status Open.
+As the freelancer picks the project, the project's status changes to Not Done.
+After completing the project, the freelancer could commit the project, and the project's status changes to Done.
+If the employer verifies the project by closing it, the smart contract will send the price to the freelancer, and the project's status will change to Close.

 ## Dependencies
 ### truffle